RishiRaj012/AI-Lab-Training-Perceptron-Rishi-Raj-Pandey/README.md

-# AI-Lab(Training a perceptron for logic gates and linear equation solution)-Rishi-Raj-Pandey
+# AI-Lab(Linear regression on datasets with 2 or 3 features)-Rishi-Raj-Pandey
-This lab repository contains AI lab reports (Training a perceptron for logic gates) assigned to us
+This lab repository contains AI lab reports (linear regression on datasets) assigned to us